Ethiopian police arrest Reuters cameraman

 Ethiopia’s government, which the TPLF dominated for nearly three decades, frequently jailed critics, including politicians and journalists.

-When Abiy came to power in 2018, he speeded up democratic reforms and oversaw the release of tens of thousands of political prisoners.
+When Abiy came to power in 2018 after protests against the government, he speeded up democratic reforms and oversaw the release of tens of thousands of political prisoners.

 However, local and international rights groups have expressed concern about the arrests of thousands of other people following outbreaks of deadly violence around the country.